feerposser/basic-docker-network-tutorial/readme.md

 ![image](/assets/img/0.1.png)
 </div>

-If the status is up and running, this means that we're able to access the `flask` application on the following address: `http://localhost/test` and see the API "It works!" result.
+If the status is up and running, this means that we're able to access the `flask` application on the following address: `http://localhost/test` and see the API result telling that "It works!".

 <div align="center">